UPPMAX/uppmax_intro_python/docs/sessions/hello_little_turtles.md

 !!!- info "Learning outcomes"

-    - Practice using the UPPMAX documentation
+    - Practice using the documentation of your HPC cluster
     - Practice using the Python book
       [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html)
     - Have a first 'Get stuff to work' experience
     - Rehearse creating a script
     - Experience when importing a Python package gives an error
-    - Search for an UPPMAX module that needs to be loaded
+    - Search for a module that needs to be loaded
     - Import a Python package successfully

 ???- question "For teachers"